isaacvetter/realtime-benefits-with-cds-hooks/README.md

 Under this proposal, Medicare Part D plans would expose data or offer a tool to ensure that clinicans could review coverage, cost, medication alternatives, and prior auth requirements at the point of care, while writing a prescription.

-I'd label this proposal as a "functional requirement" because it says something about what the systems needs to do, without specifying the technical details (standards, protocols, etc) behind the required functionality.
+I've called this proposal as a "functional requirement" because it says something about what the systems needs to do, without specifying the technical details (standards, protocols, etc) behind the required functionality.
 Proposing a functional requirement is a "safe" way to stimulate experimentation with multiple technical approaches -- safe because it avoids trying to over-specify the technical details, instead allowing market forces to drive innovation.
 A commonly cited risk is that